Eight Little Piggies

 Eight Little Piggies (1993) is the sixth volume of collected essays by the Harvard paleontologist Stephen Jay Gould.
 The essays were selected from his monthly column "The View of Life" in Natural History magazine, to which Gould contributed for 27 years.
 The book covers topics that are common to Gould's writing in a discursive manner, including evolution and its teaching, science biography, probabilities, and common sense.

-The title essay, "Eight Little Piggies", explores concepts such as archetypes and polydactyly via the anatomy of early tetrapods.
+The title essay, "Eight Little Piggies", is a thought piece on the prevalence of five digits on hands and feet throughout the animal kingdom.
+It also explores concepts such as archetypes and polydactyly via the anatomy of early tetrapods.

 Other essays discuss themes such as the scale of extinction, vertebrate anatomy, grand patterns of evolution, and human nature.